sadielinks/offline-budget-tracker/README.md

 ## Description <br>

-This is a WORK IN PROGRESS!!!!
+This is a progressive budget tracker that helps track expenses with or without internet connection!

 ### User Story: